zlatsic/ruly-dmn/README.md

 The current limitations, in regard to the complete DMN standard:

-  * only available hit policy is FIRST
+  * only available hit policy are unique, first,
   * there are no constraints on enumerated variables when user is entering new rules
+  * only one output column in decision tables is allowed
   * only available variable comparision (when making decisions) is for equality
   * visual diagrams are not taken into account when creating rule engine rules, only decision tables